Our Commitment to Digital Accessibility

 Accessibility Practices

 To help us make our website accessible, we are using the Website Content Accessibility Guidelines (WCAG) Version 2.1.
 The WCAG guidelines define three levels of accessibility.
 From lesser accessibility to greater accessibility these levels are A, AA, and AAA.
-Our goal is to ensure that digital content on our website meets or exceeds the AA requirements by July 1, 2024.
+Our goal is to ensure that digital content on our website meets or exceeds the AA requirements.

 Feedback